Is Your Back Pain ‘Radicular’?

 This is very common if you sit at work all day without taking any time to move around.

-Be careful with what you do with your body
+Be careful with what you do so to not aggravate your radicular symptoms

 There is a lot you can do to worsen this condition and much of the time, it’s just from simple things such as poor work or home habits.